 With ten municipalities and the capital city of Chetumal, the state of Quintana Roo Mexico is on the eastern coast of the Yucatan Peninsula.
 It borders the Mexican states of Yucatan and Campeche as well as the Gulf of Mexico and the Central American nation of Belize.
 Quintana Roo covers about 16,300 miles (some area that borders Guatemala is disputed and claimed by both Quintana Roo and the state of Campeche), but its most famous real estate is represented by the celebrated city of Cancun and various vacation islands like Cozumel, Isla Mujeres, and Holbox.

 Basic Facts About Quintana Roo

-Quintana Roo boasts a population of 1,386,473, but this figure is expected to grow as more people move into tourist areas like Cancun where workers are needed for the construction of new hotels.
+Quintana Roo boasts a population of 1.86 million, but this figure is expected to grow as more people move into tourist areas like Cancun where workers are needed for the construction of new hotels.
 Cancun is also the state’s largest city and one of the most popular tourist destinations in the world.
 Mexico’s youngest state, Quintana Roo was granted statehood in 1974.
 The state’s major international airports are located in Cancun and on Cozumel.

 Quintana Roo History